 NLP and the High Ropes course

-At Pegasus NLP we have been using the High Ropes Challenge on many of our NLP courses since nearly 14 years ago.
+At Pegasus NLP we have included the High Ropes Challenge course on our NLP certification courses since 1999.

 The High Ropes session is exciting and fun – and can be a bit scary when you’re actually climbing.